OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:28

-Peter said to Him, “We have left all we had to follow You!”
+Peter said to Him, “We have left everything we had to follow You!”

 ## Luke 18:29